RuohanRYAN/SentimentAnalysis_Naive_Bayes/README.md

 # SentimentAnalysis
-A generative model that classifies the into positive, negative, and truthful, deceitful
+A generative model that classifies hotel reviews the into positive, negative, and truthful, deceitful